ComposableFi/composable/rfcs/0014-flaky-and-brittle-effects-gates.md

 - Invariant (we test)

-- Tests hierarchies by complexity of setup and assertions
+- Tests hierarchies by the complexity of setup and assertions
 - Positive/negative testing (https://www.guru99.com/positive-and-negative-testing.html)
 - Refactoring to reuse parts
 - Constraints(relations) testing (we tests)